aaalgo/wdong.org/content/2017/receptive/receptive.md

 narrowest layer of the network must be large enough to capture the characterisic structures of that object.
 Receptive field being too big can be problematic, too.
-In addition to cost excessive computation, the neural network might be forced to learn structures that are not intrinsically attached to the object.
+In addition to costing excessive computation, the neural network might be forced to learn structures that surround, but are not intrinsically attached to or associate with the object.

 [This program](https://github.com/aaalgo/tfgraph) automatically
 computes the receptive field size of the narrowest layer of